rr-/szurubooru/API.md

 - **Description**

-    Removes source tag and merges all of its usages to the target tag.
-Source tag properties such as category, tag relations etc. do not get transferred and are discarded.
-The target tag effectively remains unchanged with the exception of the set of posts it's used in.
+    Removes source tag and merges all of its usages, suggestions and implications to the target tag.
+Other tag properties such as category and aliases do not get transferred and are discarded.

 ## Listing tag siblings
 - **Request**